ALTERNATIVES TO POISON

 - Backyard chicken coops also attract rats.
 Consider putting rat-proof flooring in your coop.

-And last but not least, check out this excellent new web site about safer rodent control.
+Also, check out this excellent new web site about safer rodent control.